East Meets West Through Hub Pages.

 As with assimilation processors, Intermarriage is a common factor.
 International studies predict a majority mixed global race by 2050 in the USA and other multicultural regions.

-Facts About Being Part Asian(Eurasian/Hapa) is useful to know because information is empowering and understanding of the key facts provides the opportunity to be more aware of how different ethnic blends finds it's own unique expression.
+Facts About Being Part Asian(Eurasian/Hapa) is useful to know because information is empowering and understanding the key facts provides the opportunity to be more aware of how different ethnic blends finds it's own unique expression.

 The Culture of East Meets West.